What is the Bill of Materials (BOM)?

 - Quantity: The BOM should specify the number of parts to be procured or manufactured for each assembly.
 Make sure that the optimum purchase order is placed.
 Quantity is the foremost requirement of BOM.

-- Unit of Measurement: Per-unit, inches, grams, kilograms, liters, square-feet, cubic-feet, etc. should be specified for each quantity.
+- Unit of Measurement: Per-unit, inches, grams, kilograms, litres, square-feet, cubic-feet, etc. should be specified for each quantity.
 It ensures that exact quantities are ordered.
 The purchase cost should be under the budget set for the project.

 - BOM Level: This helps understand all the elements of the Bill of material.
 BOM level provides the number or ranking for each part.
 It may be Single-level BOM or Multi-level BOM.

-- BOM Notes: This provides for additional information regarding the bill of material other than the description of parts.
+- BOM Notes: This provides additional information regarding the bill of material other than the description of parts.

 - Part Number: This helps track each part.
 Thus, a unique part number is assigned for each item for easy referencing.